 • Company and family business/shareholder partnership disputes including corporate governance aspects of high-value freehold residential companies.

-• Property aspects of planning disputes.
+• Property aspects of planning disputes including judicial reviews.

 Expertise